exonum/exonum-doc/src/dev/contributing.md

 The following language is used within pull-request comments:

-- LGTM means "Looks Good To Me"
+- LGTM means “Looks Good To Me”
-- Concept LGTM means "I agree in the general principle of this pull request"
+- Concept LGTM means “I agree in the general principle of this pull request”

 Reviewers should include the commit hash which they reviewed in their comments.